Kenard Lang

-Kenard Dushun Lang (born January 31, 1975) is a former American football defensive end who played in the National Football League.
+Kenard Dushun Lang (born January 31, 1975) is an American former professional football player who was a defensive end who played in the National Football League.
 He played for the Cleveland Browns, Washington Redskins, and Denver Broncos.

-High school years
+Early life

 Lang attended Maynard Evans High School in Orlando and was a letterman in football, basketball, and baseball.

 College and professional career

 Lang played college football at the University of Miami.
-He was part of the 10-1 1994 Hurricanes squad who played in the Orange Bowl.
+He was part of the 10–1 1994 Hurricanes squad who played in the Orange Bowl.

-Lang was drafted 17th overall in the 1997 NFL draft by The Washington Redskins where he played through the 2001 season.
-He would then sign with The Cleveland Browns.
+Lang was selected in the first round with the 17th overall pick in the 1997 NFL Draft by The Washington Redskins where he played through the 2001 season.
+He later signed with The Cleveland Browns.

-During the 2005 season, the Browns attempted to convert Lang to linebacker in their new 3-4 scheme under head coach Romeo Crennel.
+During the 2005 season, the Browns attempted to convert Lang to linebacker in their new 3–4 scheme under head coach Romeo Crennel.
 The position change was generally considered to be unsuccessful, however, and Lang was released in February 2006.
 On March 18, 2006, Lang signed with the Denver Broncos.
 The Broncos released him on August 27, 2007.

 NFL statistics

 Coaching career

 Lang coached at Jones High School in Orlando, Florida with Charlie Frye in 2008.
 He took a team that was 1–9 in 2007 and turned them into a playoff team in his first season.
 Lang was the head football coach at Wekiva High School in Apopka, Florida from 2013 to 2015.
-Lang is now the head coach at his alma mater, Evans High School in Orlando, Florida.
+His most recent high school coaching position was at his alma mater, Evans High School in Orlando, Florida, until 2023, when Lang took an assistant coaching position at North Carolina A&T State University.

 Lang also founded the Kenard Lang Foundation, which focuses on cancer, youth, and education.